rohankid1/profile_time/README.md

 # profile_time
-This crates provides 2 macros to help you separate debug and release code.
+This crate provides 2 macros to help you separate debug and release code.

 # Usage